 Positive systems are in place to encourage children to attend regularly and punctually.
 The school may issue fixed penalties to parents/carers who do not ensure good attendance and punctuality.

-In exceptional circumstances, leave of absence may be requested in writing by submitting a letter to the headteacher at least 30 days in advance, and explaining the exceptional circumstances in detail.
+In exceptional circumstances, leave of absence may be requested in writing by submitting a letter to the Head of School at least 30 days in advance, and explaining the exceptional circumstances in detail.
 For more information, see our Attendance Policy.

 Appointment and induction of staff and work placements

 All staff appointed to work in school have a criminal records search called a DBS check.

 This search highlights people who have a criminal record or if previous allegations have been made against them.
 If any member of staff is found to have a criminal record, the appointment is reconsidered by the headteacher and the Governing Body.
 The LA is informed directly by the Disclosure and Barring Service.

 We have a Safer Recruitment Policy.
 A number of staff and governors have undertaken relevant training.
 They sit on all appointment panels where the candidates are external applicants.
 Newly appointed staff are assigned a mentor for their induction period.
 It is the responsibility of the mentors to familiarise new staff with procedures, policies and safeguarding practices, which affect the health and safety of all at school, especially the children.